MCPI-Revival/mcpi-repo/README.md

 ## Servers
 Servers are stored in a JSON format, with a IP address and a port number.

+## Seeds
+Seeds can be added to mcpi-repo/seeds/README.md.
+Add your seed under the "Seed descriptions" heading, and why your seed is useful/unique.

 ## Resource packs
 Resource packs/texture packs are stored in the `mcpit` format, which is a renamed zip file.
 It is short for:
 ```